Super Troopers 3: Production

-After the release of Super Troopers 2, director Jay Chandrasekhar has stated that a sequel was possible, and on July 21, 2018, Chandrasekhar announced the title, Super Troopers 3: Winter Soldiers, and that Broken Lizard began writing the script.
+After the release of Super Troopers 2, director Jay Chandrasekhar stated that a sequel was possible, and on July 21, 2018, Chandrasekhar announced the title, Super Troopers 3: Winter Soldiers, and that Broken Lizard began writing the script.
 As of 2022, the script was still in the drafting phase.

-In November 2024, Chandrasekhar revealed that a third installment of Super Troopers is a possibility, and that they were having discussions with The Walt Disney Company on making the film happen.
+In November 2024, Chandrasekhar revealed that a third installment of Super Troopers was a possibility, and that they were having discussions with The Walt Disney Company on making the film happen.

 In August 2025, the film was officially deep in development, with Kevin Heffernan, Steve Lemme, Paul Soter, Erik Stolhanske, Brian Cox, and Marisa Coughlan returning.

 In September 2025, Hannah Simone and Iqbal Theba joined the cast in undisclosed roles.
 Sakina Jaffrey, Jon Rudnitsky, and Lisa Gilroy were added in the following month.

+Leo Birenberg and Zach Robinson were revealed to be composing the score for the film in late April 2026.

 Principal photography began in late August 2025, and wrapped on October 2.

+Release

+Super Troopers 3 was released in the United States by Searchlight Pictures on August 7, 2026.

+Home media

+The film was released for digital download on September 22nd, 2026.

+Box office

+As of September 7, 2026, Super Troopers 3 has made $8 million at the box office.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale, down from the previous film’s "B+".